bazuayelewis/olist-store-brazil/README.md

 1. Go to [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts)
 2. Select the Project you are working with
 3. Create a service account
-4. Grant the following roles to the service account(Storage Admin, Bigquery Data Editor, Bigquery Data Viewer)
+4. Grant the following roles to the service account(Storage Admin, Bigquery Data Editor, Bigquery Job User)
 5. Add a new key and download as a json file